Table of Content

 A training video is a great way to establish yourself as an expert and help others find immediate solutions to solve a problem quickly.
 In addition to YouTube, there are many other ways to market your training video, from online courses providing websites to free content sharing platforms.

-Most content creators are problem solvers who directly guide their viewers or readers into what they want and show them how to overcome any issue, whether cleaning a clogged drain or learning to use an IBM software in half an hour.
+Most content creators are problem solvers who directly guide their viewers or readers into what they want and show them how to overcome any issue, whether they own a cleaning business and are showcasing how to clean a clogged drain or learning to use an IBM software in half an hour.
 Let us clarify a few essential things before starting to discuss steps about creating amazing training videos.

 • What is a training video?